clinispanhealth523/clinispanhealth/README.md

 To clone the repository, run “git clone https://github.com/clinispanhealth523/clinispanhealth.git” in the terminal.
 A new folder called “clinispanhealth” will appear with the code.

 ***Installing Dependencies:***
-Type “cd clinispanhealth” in the terminal to navigate to the project root folder.
-After navigating to the root folder, type “npm install” in the command terminal to install dependencies.
+To install dependencies, navigate to the project root folder, `\clinispanhealth` within the terminal and run "npm install"

+Dependencies for the front-end React app are also required.
+To install these dependencies, navigate to the `\clinispanhealth-app` folder within the terminal and run "npm install"

 # Testing